Nexperia: Acquisitions

 In 2021, the company purchased the Inmos microprocessor factory in Newport, Wales.
-On 17 November 2022, the British government ordered Nexperia to divest 86% of its ownership interest in the Newport facility for national security reasons.
+On 17 November 2022, the British government ordered Nexperia to divest 86% of its ownership interest in the Newport facility, citing national security reasons around the company's ownership.
 Nexperia subsequently engaged New York law firm, Akin Gump to act on their behalf in their application for a judicial review of the UK government's divestment decision.
+In November 2023, Nexperia agreed to sell the facility to Vishay Intertechnology for $177 million.
+In March 2024, the UK government approved the acquisition of the Newport wafer fab, as announced by Secretary of State Oliver Dowden.

 In November 2022, Nexperia acquired the Delft-based manufacturer of power management integrated circuits, Nowi.
+Subsequently, the Dutch government announced that it would investigate Nexperia's acquisition of Nowi on national security grounds.
+In November 2023, the Dutch government approved Nexperia's acquisition of Nowi.